CIQ

 i.e., Between v5.2 and v5.3 there were 74 (229 - 155) bugs / security fixes that are missing from RHEL 8.8

-bugs over time Figure 3.
+Chart showing the increasing rates of newly-discovered bugs in upstream kernels that aren't fixed in RHEL 8.
+Figure 3.
 Rate of newly discovered bugs in upstream kernels not fixed in RHEL 8.

 In this graph we can clearly see that not only does the number of known bugs in RHEL 8.8 grow over time, the rate of growth increases.